dwagenk/blog.dwagenk.com/_posts/2020-04-30-nix-printing.md

 ```
 to my `configuration.nix` file.

-Turns out this driver works OK with my printer, but there's some pitfalls:
+Turns out this driver works OK with my printer, but there are some pitfalls:
 * The driver allows selecting the print quality in DPI from a drop-down with
   many many options.
-Selecting a value that's not well supported by my printer
+Selecting a value that's not well-supported by my printer
   causes no error message, but weirdly scaled pages
 * A similar issue arises with the color-profile selection
 * The duplex printing function is inversed